Tech-at-DU/ACS-1220-Authentication-and-Associations/README.md

 **To pass this course, you must**:

-- Earn a score of 2 ("Basic") on the [Course Learning Outcomes Rubric]() for all but one assignment.
+- Earn a score of 2 ("Basic") on the [Course Learning Outcomes Rubric]() for all but one homework assignment.
 - Pass the final project by earning a rubric score of at least 2 ("Basic").
 - Pass the final assessment by earning a score of at least 70%, **OR** earn at least 70% on all 3 quizzes.
 - Abide by the Attendance Policy.